niqzart/PyloHD/docs/docs/thesis/intro.md

 - Have high-quality documentation

 ### Viability and relevance
 The current electronics design ecosystem has a fairly significant barrier to entry due to the large differences in principles and approaches compared to high-level programming.
-Removing this barrier with something completely new and separate won't be useful, since only a few companies will adopt and support a completely new technology stack
+In addition to that, it is quite difficult to fully learn this discipline on your own, since practice involves the use of specialized tools and complex processes for testing and debugging

-In believe this problem can be approached from a different direction.
-Developing with this framework should develop skills, which won't be useless or temporary — this project will be at first an introductory step in electronics design, and later an independent entity for greater electronic design automation
+These problems are exactly the ones this framework aims to solve by becoming the first step to learning electronic design with practicing.
+Moreover, developing with this framework should develop skills, which won't be useless or temporary — this project will be the first step to learning more common and complex tools in electronic design, as well as an independent entity for even greater automation in electronic design